FAQs

 How can I check a course grade?

-Students can access their course history and check on their grades in PAWS.
+Students can access their course history and check their grades in PAWS.
 Please click here to learn how.

-What is Live Text?
+What is Live Text (now Watermark)?

-How can I verify the tuition I owe or if my payment has been received?
+How can I verify the tuition I owe, or if my payment has been received?

 Please consult TCNJ’s billing calendar for important dates and deadlines.
 Questions about tuition and tuition payment can be emailed directly to the Office of Student Accounts at stuaccts@tcnj.edu.